mozilla/webops-websec-guide/README.md

 Content-Security-Policy: frame-ancestors: 'self' https: http://insecure.site.com:8080;
 ```

-This example contains one CSP attribute, ‘frame-ancestors’, with three parameters.
-The ‘self’ parameter is one of the special parameters, and MUST always be quoted.
+This example contains one CSP attribute, `frame-ancestors`, with three parameters.
+The `'self'` parameter is one of the special parameters, and MUST always be quoted.
 The protocol scheme and domain parameters MUST NOT be quoted.

 ```http
 Content-Security-Policy: default-src: 'none'; script-src: 'self' https://jquery.com; object-src: *; img-src: data:;
 ```

-Three attributes, terminated by semicolons. ‘default-src’ sets the default for all -src directives (‘frame-ancestors’, for instance, is not included in its defaults). ‘\*’ here means "any source except data: URIs", which is usually interpreted to mean “all sources”.
-Images may be loaded from data: URIs and nowhere else.
+Three attributes, terminated by semicolons. `default-src` sets the default for all `-src` directives (`frame-ancestors`, for instance, is not included in its defaults). `*` here means "any source except `data:` URIs", which is usually interpreted to mean “all sources”.
+Images may be loaded from `data:` URIs and nowhere else.
 This is not a very practical header.

 #### Invalid examples: